 After 9/11, the first SOF counterterrorism operations were not conducted in Afghanistan or even in the Middle East, but in Europe.
 Islamic extremists had transited the Balkans for years and had been involved in ethnic warfare in Bosnia-Herzegovina.
-In late September 2001, U.S. SOF learned that Islamic extremists with connections to Usam bin Laden were in Bosnia.
+In late September 2001, U.S. SOF learned that Islamic extremists with connections to Usama bin Laden were in Bosnia.
 SOCEUR forces quickly put together Operation RESOLUTE EAGLE to capture them.
 U.S. SOF surveilled the terrorists, detained one of the groups, and facilitated the capture of another group by coalition forces.
-These raids resulted in the capture of all the suspected terrorists and incriminating evidence for prosecution and intelligence exploitation.
+These raids resulted in the capture of all the suspected terrorists and intelligence exploitation.

-Map of Afghanistan displaying terrain and major cities

-government, so the "lead agency" for demobilization would vary depending on the situation.
+Map of Afghanistan displaying government, so the "lead agency" for demobilization would vary depending on the situation.